MITRAL REGURGITATION OVERVIEW

 MITRAL REGURGITATION CAUSES

-A trivial amount of MR is present in up to 70 percent of adults.
-Significant (moderate to severe) mitral regurgitation is much less common.
+A trivial amount of mitral regurgitation (MR) is present in up to 70 percent of adults.
+Significant (moderate to severe) MR is much less common.
 For example, significant MR was found in only about 2 percent of people in one study .
-Significant mitral regurgitation can develop as a result of an abnormality in a heart valve or another cardiac disease, including the following:
+Significant MR can develop as a result of an abnormality in a heart valve or another cardiac disease, including the following:

 MITRAL REGURGITATION SIGNS AND SYMPTOMS

-Most people with MR have no symptoms.
+Most people with mitral regurgitation (MR) have no symptoms.
 People with mild to moderate MR may never develop symptoms or serious complications.

 Even in people with severe MR, there may be no signs or symptoms until the left ventricle fails, an abnormal heart rhythm develops (atrial fibrillation), or pulmonary hypertension occurs.
 Pulmonary hypertension occurs when the blood pressure in the pulmonary artery is increased.
 This increases the workload of the right side of the heart, making it difficult to provide an adequate amount of oxygenated blood to the body.